CyberRyan1/CCS-UE5-Modding/README.md

 1. Extract zip file (best to place it into its own folder like `CCS Mods` or something
 2. Go to `__tools` in the files you just extracted.
 3. Open `FModel` and then start `FModel.exe`
-4. At the bottom of the window you can select the `CashCleanerSImulator` game folder in your steam library and name it
+4. At the bottom of the window you can select the `CashCleanerSimulator` game folder in your steam library and name it
 5. Click the blue `+` icon to add it as a selectable game and select it at the top
 6. Set the version to GAME_UE5_4
 7. Click `OK`